HaliteChallenge/Halite-II/website/learn-programming-challenge/other-resources/game-servers.md

 ---

 ## Hardware
-All compilation and games are run in Google Cloud Compute Engine instances with 1 vCPU and 2.5 GB memory.
+All compilation and games are run in Google Cloud Compute Engine instances with 4 vCPU and 6 GB memory.
+The GPU workers have an additional 4 NVIDIA Tesla K80 GPUS in addition to the base specs.

 ## Compute and Memory per bot
 Bots are given 350 MB of RAM and equal amounts of CPU.